 Thronged pavements.
 Excited chatter.
 Flashy convertibles parked along the promenade.
-The day carries an intangible sense of importance.
+The day carries an tangible sense of importance.

 There are open doors all the way down the street, grateful business owners excitedly greeting customers.
 Ceramic cups sit on tables outside coffee shops.